AI Web Scraping: Scrape Ecommerce Website with Auto-detection

 In this lesson, we will go through how to scrape eCommerce data using the auto-detect algorithm on Octoparse 8.
-Besides, this is a no-code web scraping example for scraping eCommerce data.
+This is also a no-code web scraping example for scraping eCommerce data.
 You can follow us to build such a crawler for practice.
-Let's begin this eCommerce web scraping journey with no coding.
+Let’s begin this eCommerce web scraping journey without coding.

 Most of the websites share similar layouts.
 For example, eBay is a webpage containing many items nested in a list.

-Octoparse's brand-new auto-detect algorithm is specially designed to scrape such kind of pages.
-It automatically detects for listing data (including text elements and links), "Next page" buttons, "load more" buttons and scrolls down the page, and then it generates the scraping task automatically.
+Octoparse’s brand new auto-detect algorithm is specially designed to scrape these kinds of pages.
+It automatically detects for listing data (including text elements and links), “Next page” buttons, “load more” buttons and scrolls down the page, and then it generates the scraping task automatically.

 Step 1: Create a new task